Complex and Adaptive Dynamical Systems: A Primer: Synchronization and Object Recognition in Neural Networks

 is valid.
 The additional condition

 assures, that units receiving an input, but not being topologically connected to the cluster of active units, are suppressed.
-No two distinct objects can than be activated coinstantaneously. \item This process continues until all oscillators representing the stimulated pattern are active.
-As this process is very fast, all active oscillators fire nearly simultaneously, compare also Fig.\ \ref{synchro1_fig_fastThresholdModulation}. \item When all oscillators in a pattern oscillate in phase, they wll also jump back to the silent state simultaneously.
-At that point the global inhibitor is turned off: $\sigma_z\to0$ in Eq.\ (\ref{synchro_LEGION_z}) and the game starts over again with a different pattern. \end{itemize}
+No two distinct objects can {then} be activated coinstantaneously. \item[--] This process continues until all oscillators representing the stimulated pattern are active.
+As this process is very fast, all active oscillators fire nearly simultaneously, compare also Fig.~\ref{synchro1_fig_fastThresholdModulation}. \item[--] When all oscillators in a pattern oscillate in phase, they {}also jump back to the silent state simultaneously.
+At that point the global inhibitor is turned off: $\sigma_z\to0$ in Eq.~(\ref{synchro_LEGION_z}) and the game starts {} again with a different pattern. \end{itemize}

-\underline{\bf Discussion of the LEGION network}\\ Even though the network performs nicely its task of object recognition via coherent oscillatory firing, there are a few aspects worth noting:
+\runinhead{Discussion} Even though the network {nicely performs} its task of object recognition via coherent oscillatory firing, there are a few aspects worth noting:

-\begin{itemize} \item The functioning of the network depends on the global inhibitor which is triggered by the specific oscillator which jumps first.
-This might be difficult to realize in biological networks, like the visual cortex, which do not have well defined boundaries. \item The first active oscillator recruits sequentially all other oscillators belonging to its pattern successively.
-This happens very fast via the mechanism of rapid threshold modulation.
-The synchronization is therefore not a collective process in which the input data is processed in parallel, a property assumed to be important for biological networks. \item The recognized pattern remains active exactly for one cycle and no longer. \end{itemize}
+\begin{itemize} \item[--] The functioning of the network depends on the global inhibitor {} triggered by the specific oscillator {that} jumps first.
+This might be difficult to realize in biological networks, like the visual cortex, which do not have well defined boundaries. \item[--] The first active oscillator {sequentially recruits} all other oscillators belonging to its pattern. {} This happens very fast via the mechanism of rapid threshold modulation.
+The synchronization is therefore not a collective process in which the input data is processed in parallel{;} a property assumed to be important for biological networks. \item[--] The recognized pattern remains active {for exactly} one cycle and no longer. \end{itemize}

 We notice, however, that the design of neural networks capable of fast synchronization via a collective process remains a challenge, since collective processes have an inherent tendency towards slowness, due to the need to exchange information, e.g.\ via molecular fields.
 Without reciprocal information exchange, a true collective state, as an emergent property of the constituent dynamical units, is not possible.